Liancheng Jinhe metro station

-Liancheng Jinhe is an under construction metro station on the Wanda–Zhonghe–Shulin line located in Zhonghe, New Taipei, Taiwan.
-The station is scheduled to open at the end of 2025.
+Liancheng Jinhe is an under-construction metro station on the Wanda–Zhonghe–Shulin line located in Zhonghe, New Taipei, Taiwan.
+It is expected to open in June 2027.

 Station overview

-The station will be a two-level, underground station with an island platform.
+This will be a two-level, underground station with an island platform.
 The station will demonstrate the power of industrial transformation based on the "industrial movement."

 Originally, the name of this station was planned to be "Shuang-Ho Hospital Station."
-However, after considering that this station has a distance of 600 meters from Shuang-Ho Hospital, it was decided that the name of the station be changed to Liancheng Jinhe.
-The station name originates from the location of the station, at Liancheng Jinhe Intersection.
+However, after considering that this station is 600 meters from Shuang-Ho Hospital, it was decided that the name of the station be changed to Liancheng Jinhe.
+The name originates from the location of the station, at Liancheng Jinhe Intersection.